(Translated Book Summary)

 Fundamental Principles: Freedom and Coexistence

 “Muslim Copts before Muhammad”, a book that was originally a master’s thesis with a title “Self-defense was One of the Motives of the Muslims’ Conquest of Egypt”.
-The author is Fadel Soliman, the director of Bridges Foundation, an Egyptian engineer, translator of the Qur’an and researcher on the History of the Church, starts his book with an emphasis on two fundamental principles.
+The author, who is Fadel Soliman, the director of Bridges Foundation, an Egyptian engineer, translator of the Qur’an and researcher on the History of the Church, starts his book with an emphasis on two fundamental principles.

 The first principle is the freedom of belief.
 The freedom of each human being to choose what to believe in and uphold as the correct creed, and to freely practice the rituals and the acts of worship they want.
 In the end, all matters return to Allah, the Judge, Who will judge between all people on the Day of Resurrection.